 As part of the assessment the business plan for a new social enterprise must meet The Big Issue's definition of a social enterprise.

-- Delivers an activity or function that creates socially beneficial outcomes
+- The enterprise features an activity or function that creates socially beneficial outcomes

-- Generates direct and meaningful work opportunities (with no barrier for entry) for disadvantaged people within the enterprise
+- It generates direct and meaningful work opportunities (with no barrier for entry) for homeless, marginalised, or disadvantaged people within the enterprise

-The business plan must be legal: Must meet all relevant legislative requirements, eg award rates are paid to all employees.
+- The business plan must meet all relevant legislative requirements, eg: award rates are paid to all employees

 Community Volunteering for Change